 If your idea of home security mostly includes contact sensors and motion sensors and you aren’t worried about integrating your security system into your smart home automation setup, then SimpliSafe is an affordable security service provider.

 Frontpoint has consistently ranked at the top of our lists for best home security systems, and it’s for good reason.
 This DIY alarm system comes preprogrammed, so it’s simple to install.
-Like ADT, Frontpoint requires a three-year monitoring contract, but its systems are designed to be portable so you can take them with you if you move.
+Unlike ADT, however, Frontpoint doesn’t require a long-term monitoring contract, and its systems are designed to be portable so you can take them with you if you move.

-When it comes to pricing, Frontpoint packages are more expensive than a lot of other DIY systems out there, but the quality of its alarm equipment is comparable to ADT.
+When it comes to pricing, Frontpoint packages are similar to other DIY systems out there, and the quality of its alarm equipment is comparable to ADT.
+Frontpoint also gives you the option to finance your equipment package with no money down.
 It has more smart automation options than SimpliSafe, but not as many as ADT.
 Its keypad doubles as a smart home hub for Z-Wave devices, and it’s compatible with Amazon Alexa and Google Home so you can have voice control over your system.
 Frontpoint is also known for great customer service with a stellar A+ rating from the Better Business Bureau.

-Frontpoint is a good DIY ADT alternative if you want a portable system that’s equal to ADT in quality and smart home integration and you don’t mind slightly higher prices and a three-year monitoring contract.
+Frontpoint is a good DIY ADT alternative if you want a portable system that’s equal to ADT in quality and smart home integration.

 What items should I look for in a basic security system package?